misoboute/baking/Sourdough-Barbari-Bread.md

 ### Comments
 Measure and pour the levain into a bowl, then add the salt to it.
 Mix well to dissolve the salt in the levain water.
 Then pour the levain mixture into the autolysed dough and exercise with hands to mix evenly.
 Right after mixing, perform the stretching and folding exercises on the dough for ~5 minutes to build up dough strength so that fewer stretching and folding sets will be needed during the fermentation.

-For 6 x 400g dough rounds, we prepare 150g of extra dough to compensate for the dough measurement errors and the leftover dough sticking to the bowl, etc.
+For 6 x 400g dough rounds, we prepare 150g of extra dough to compensate for the dough measurement errors and the leftover dough sticking to the bowl, etc. Generally, consider an extra 25g of dough per loaf.

 _The salt is dissolved in the levain and the levain will be added to the dough_
 ![The salt is dissolved in the levain and the levain will be added to the dough](images/Barbari-8/07-before-final-mix.jpg)